 Stray bullet strikes Winnipeg police headquarters in shooting that landed man in hospital

-Police tape up in back lane between the 200 block of Smith and Garry.
+Police tape up in back lane between the 200 block of Smith Street and Garry Street on September 12, 2019.
 (Jeff Keele/CTV News)

 A cadet and Winnipeg’s downtown police station may have been caught in the line of fire of a nearby shooting.

 "I don't think anyone that's leaving work expects to be facing gunfire," says Const.
 Jay Murray

 Around 1:10 a.m.
 Thursday morning, police say a shooting occurred in an alley between Garry and Smith Streets.
 Officers say at the time a cadet was leaving the downtown headquarters when he heard shots.
 The police service says the Graham Avenue tower, connected to the headquarters, may have been hit by a stray bullet from the shooting - a half a block away.

 "Bullets can fly and they can fly for quite some distance, depending on the calibre and the type of ammunition that's used, that's the reality of how far a stray bullet can fly," says Murray